Orange-OpenSource/Orange-Boosted-Bootstrap/.github/PULL_REQUEST_TEMPLATE.md

 #### Documentation

-- [ ] My change introduces changes to the documentation or I have updated the documentation accordingly
+- [ ] My change introduces changes to the documentation and/or I have updated the documentation accordingly

 <details>
   <summary>Detailed info</summary>